 The terms of our acquisitions generally provide for initial payment on the date of sale and contingent amounts over succeeding years, calculated based on the growth and financial performance of the business or the retention of key personnel.
 As a result, we maintain contingent obligations related to acquisitions made in prior years, such as deferred payments and put options.
 Deferred payments, or "earn-outs," generally tie the aggregate price ultimately paid for an acquisition to the business' performance and are included in the terms of the original purchase to minimize our risk associated with potential future negative changes in the performance of the acquired entity during the post-acquisition transition period.
 Earn-outs are typically contingent upon the achievement of projected operating performance targets, as specified in the purchase contract.
 For those acquisitions where we purchase partial ownership interest in a business, there are often matching put and call options issued.
 These put and call options are not fixed, rather they are based on a formula that approximates fair value.
 Put options require us to purchase additional equity interests in the future.
-Put option amounts to be paid are typically accounted for when the related put option is exercised.
+Put option amounts to be paid are typically accounted for when the put option is exercised, except in instances where put option is exercised.
 Call options entitle us to acquire additional equity interests in the future.
-Call options entitle us to be paid are contingent upon our decision to exercise our option.
-Therefore, purchases of additional interests related to call options are accounted for when the related call options are accounted for when the related call options are accounted for when the related call options are price.
+Call options entitle us to acquire additional equity interests our option.
+Therefore, purchases of additional interests related to call options are accounted for when the related call options are contingent upon the related call options are accounted for when the related to call options are accounted for when the related call options are price.